TaoBi22/FABulous/docs/source/definitions.rst

             The directory containing the root of the FABulous source tree.

             For instance, if you cloned the FABulous repository into ``/home/myusername/FABulous``, your ``$FAB_ROOT`` would be ``/home/myusername/FABulous``.

+    $YOSYS_ROOT
+            The directory containing the root of the Yosys source tree.